Before focusing on today’s text, let me journey with you through the whole chapter.

 Discipleship must balance time for service with time for physical and spiritual renewal.
 Most of us see rest as unnecessary or unimportant.
 It’s easy to get so wrapped up in school, sports, friendships, games, and work that we forget to rest.

+In the beginning, God made rest after six days of creating the world.
 Therefore, resting is a beautiful gift God created for His beloved children because He knew we needed it.
 When we look at Jesus’ life on earth, He changed the world in three years of public ministry which is impressive, but He also knew how to rest.

 Jesus doesn’t just offer rest.
 He shows us how to rest!
 I would like to draw your attention to three forms of resting; spiritual, physical, and mental.